 - Cover and let rise in a warm place for 1 hour, or until the dough doubles in size.

 - Cover and let rise in a warm place for 1 hour, or until doubled in size.
-I know it's hard to wait, but it is so worth it!

-- Preheat oven to 375 degrees.
+- Preheat oven to 350 degrees F.

-- Remove from oven and place on a wire rack to cool.
+- Remove from the oven and place on a wire rack to cool.

 - Proof the yeast: Always proof your yeast before using it in the recipe.
 This step ensures that the yeast is active and will result in a successful rise.
 If the yeast fails to become foamy during proofing, discard it and use fresh yeast.

 - Let it rise: During the first and second rise, allow the dough to double in size.
 To create an ideal environment for rising, place the covered dough in a warm area.
 This can be done in the oven on the 'Proof' setting, which creates the perfect environment, or preheating your oven at 350 degrees F for 1 minute then shutting it off.
 The residual heat will create a warm environment for your dough to rise in.

 - Baking: Keep a close eye on the buns when baking to avoid over-browning.
 Once baked, transfer the buns to a wire rack to cool.
 This helps maintain their texture and prevents them from becoming soggy.